astronomer/docs/astro/set-up-ci-cd.md

 Running all of your data pipelines in a single environment means that you don't have to pay for the infrastructure of multiple Deployments, but it limits your ability to test changes on Astro or on development datasets before they are deployed.
 Astronomer does not recommend this method for production use cases.

-#### Multiple branches
+#### Multiple environments

-For small to medium-sized data teams running data pipelines in production, Astronomer recommends developing a CI/CD pipeline for multiple branches.
+For data teams running DAGs which are critical to your business, Astronomer recommends developing a CI/CD pipeline that supports multiple environments for running and testing different versions of your project.
 With this method, you maintain one Git repository that has permanent branches for different versions of your Astro project.
 You also have multiple Astro Deployments for each of your branches.
 If you work at a larger organization, you can adapt this method by creating a Workspace for each team or business use case.

 The multiple environment method assumes that you have: